akrenner/NOAA-LCI/Manual.md

 -   Rinse CTD, Niskin-bottle, nets, everything that was in the water, with freshwater.
 -   Flush CTD with DI water: Attach syringe to lower water-intake port and flush with at least 3 full syringes.
 -   Store water samples in fridge overnight, if not processing right away.
-Watersamples need to be processed and frozen within XX hours of collecting.
-XXX
+Watersamples need to be processed and frozen within 24 hours of collecting.

 ## Sample processing